 - 3.21.1 Part 5 of the Police (Conduct) Regulations 2020 sets out the procedure for conducting accelerated misconduct hearings.
-These hearings take place when an investigation of an allegation identifies that the following special conditions are satisfied: - there is sufficient evidence, in the form of written statements or other documents, to establish on the balance of probabilities, that the conduct of the officer concerned constitutes gross misconduct; and - it is in the public interest for the officer concerned to cease to be a police officer without delay. - 3.21.2 The Home Office Guidance clarifies at paragraph 12.5 that the special conditions "procedures are designed to deal with cases where the evidence is incontrovertible in the form of statements, documents or other material (e.g. CCTV) and is therefore sufficient without further evidence to prove gross misconduct and it is in the public interest, if the case is found or admitted, for the officer to cease to be a member of the police service straightaway." - 3.21.3 The regulations also set out how cases should be dealt with when the Independent Office for Police Conduct is managing or supervising the misconduct proceedings, and where there are special requirements that are subject to schedule 3 of the Police Reform Act 2002.
+These hearings take place when an investigation of an allegation identifies that the following special conditions are satisfied: - there is sufficient evidence, in the form of written statements or other documents, to establish on the balance of probabilities, that the conduct of the officer concerned constitutes gross misconduct; and - it is in the public interest for the officer concerned to cease to be a police officer without delay. - 3.21.2 The Home Office Guidance clarifies at paragraph 12.5 that the special conditions "procedures are designed to deal with cases where the evidence is incontrovertible in the form of statements, documents or other material (e.g. CCTV) and is therefore sufficient without further evidence to prove gross misconduct and it is in the public interest, if the case is found or admitted, for the officer to cease to be a member of the police service straightaway."

-3.22 Police (Complaints and Misconduct) Regulations 2020
+3.21.3 The regulations also set out how cases should be dealt with when the Independent Office for Police Conduct is managing or supervising the misconduct proceedings, and where there are special requirements that are subject to schedule 3 of the Police Reform Act 2002.

-3.22.1 The Police (Complaints and Misconduct) Regulations 2020 apply when the chief officer is made aware of a complaint about a person under his or her direction and control.
-A complaint is defined as an expression of dissatisfaction by a member of the public about the conduct of a person serving with the police.
+3.22 Police (Complaints and Misconduct) Regulations 2020 & Schedule 3 of Police Reform Act 2002

-3.22.2 The regulations set out which complaints and misconduct matters should be recorded and which should be referred to the Independent Office of Police Conduct (IOPC).
+- 3.22.1 The Police (Complaints and Misconduct) Regulations 2020 apply when the chief officer is made aware of a complaint about a person under his or her direction and control.
+A complaint is defined as an expression of dissatisfaction by a member of the public about the conduct of a person serving with the police. - 3.22.2 The regulations set out which complaints and misconduct matters should be recorded and which should be referred to the Independent Office of Police Conduct (IOPC).
 In the case of a complaint, a recorded misconduct matter, or a Death or Serious Injury matter, the IOPC may manage the investigation itself or supervise an investigation managed by an appropriate authority.
-The regulations set out how supervision of proceedings by the IOPC will be conducted.
+The regulations set out how supervision of proceedings by the IOPC will be conducted. - 3.22.3 Where an appropriate authority decides that it is not reasonable and proportionate to investigate a recorded complaint, and it is not required to investigate, the complaint must be handled under Schedule 3 of the Police Reform Act 2002 otherwise than by investigation.
+Reflective practice (as opposed to the Reflective Practice Review Process under the Conduct Regulations) may be used to handle such a complaint or it may be decided to take no further action.